yds12/x64-roadmap/tasks/flags/theory.md

 (greater or equal), `jl` (less), `jle` (less or equal).

 But there are many more flag-dependent suffixes that can be used for conditional jumps and other conditional instructions.
+See also the example with the overflow flag (`overflow.asm`).
 Some more information on this can be found [here](https://en.wikibooks.org/wiki/X86_Assembly/Control_Flow).